hmrc/simple-reactivemongo/README.md

 # simple-reactivemongo

-This is framework, enabling support for [ReactiveMongo](http://reactivemongo.org) - reactive, asynchronous and non-blocking Scala driver for MongoDB, in Scala Play Framework.
-It is originally a fork of [Play-ReactiveMongo](https://github.com/ReactiveMongo/Play-ReactiveMongo).
+Provides simple serialization for [ReactiveMongo](http://reactivemongo.org) - reactive, asynchronous and non-blocking Scala driver for MongoDB.
+This started as a fork of [Play-ReactiveMongo](https://github.com/ReactiveMongo/Play-ReactiveMongo).

 ## Main features